 Our Patrons are recognisable in their varied roles across the horse world and we are very grateful to them for their public support and enthusiasm for our work helping horses around the world.

-Patrons: Sara Cox, Lee McKenzie, Pippa Funnell MBE, Jonathan and Emma Agnew, Emily King, Alex Hua Tian, Emma Spencer, Suzanne Dando Reynolds BEM, Andrew Black, Gabriella Atkinson, Ian Renton, Gerald Corbett and Mark Todd.
+Patrons: Sara Cox, Lee McKenzie, Pippa Funnell MBE, Jonathan and Emma Agnew, Emily King, Alex Hua Tian, Emma Spencer, Suzanne Dando Reynolds BEM, Andrew Black, Gabriella Atkinson, Ian Renton, Gerald Corbett, Mark Todd and Zara Tindall.